gt245x/Linux-Server-Configuration/README.md

 ##2.
 Create new user with permission to sudo
-References for the procedure/steps for creating new user with permission to sudo can be found [here](https://www.digitalocean.com/community/tutorials/how-to-create-a-sudo-user-on-ubuntu-quickstart)
+Reference for the procedure/steps for creating new user with permission to sudo can be found [here](https://www.digitalocean.com/community/tutorials/how-to-create-a-sudo-user-on-ubuntu-quickstart)

 Once ssh to the server, adduser called grader